-We used to talk about balls quite often around here.
+We used to talk about balls quite often around here (Nutella cookie dough balls, peanut butter chocolate chip protein balls and no bake brownie fudge balls to name just a few).
 I don’t know why there’s been such an extended hiatus because it’s not like I suddenly grew up and got over the humor in ball talk.
 Nope, definitely not.
 So now I’m going to segue (very ungracefully) into how balls go hand in hand with a healthy lifestyle…

 You know that saying that you can’t out exercise a bad diet.
 Well guess what?
 It’s true.
 In theory, I know this.
 In reality, I’ve been eating far too much crap lately and *thinking* working out will make up for it.
 News flash: it doesn’t.

 I could blame all the freelance work I’ve been doing and the fact that the pitches that get chosen aren’t always the healthy stuff (because that’s precisely what’s happening) but blame really gets you nowhere.
 So I’m focusing on what I need to do to change things instead.

 1. Get over my “throwing food out is a sin” mentality and seriously just throw the sugary, carb laden concoctions in the garbage.
 This is a job and should be treated as such.

 2. Start keeping healthier stuff on hand so the sugary, carb laden concoctions aren’t the only option.

 I used to do #2 all the time and then this funny thing happened where I started cooking even more and yet I have less of the stuff I actually should be eating on hand.
 Oh, the irony.